microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/RetrieveMetadataChanges/README.md

 1. Clone or download the [PowerApps-Samples](https://github.com/microsoft/PowerApps-Samples) repository.

+1. Locate the /dataverse/webapi/C#-NETx/RetrieveMetadataChanges/ folder.

-1. Open the *Schema.sln* solution file in Visual Studio 2022.
+1. Open the *RetrieveMetadataChanges.sln* solution file in Visual Studio 2022.

 1. Edit the `appsettings.json` file to set the following property values: